 Some other characteristics of these learners are:

-- Self-efficient – From effective learning to effective motivation, these individuals become more efficient with their learning.
-This behavior can translate to other parts of their lives as they learn methods and strategies to better manage their lives, work, and more.
+From effective learning to effective motivation, these individuals become more efficient with their learning.

-- Supportive – Being this type of learner means you need to value collaboration and teamwork.
+Being this type of learner means you need to value collaboration and teamwork.
 This teaches you to seek help and guidance and to offer help when need be.
-They work better in a team dynamic now because of this.
+They work better in a team dynamic because of this.

-- A higher sense of responsibility – It’s obviously important to look after ourselves but often, we associate that with the physical side of things.
-This type of learning focuses on the mental side which is just as crucial.
-All in all, it helps us realize that we need to manage both sides of ourselves and we become more conscious of what we are putting in our heads.
+It’s obviously important to look after ourselves, but we often associate that with the physical side of things.
+This type of learning focuses on the mental side, which is just as crucial.
+All in all, it helps us realize that we need to manage both sides of ourselves, and we become more conscious of what we are putting in our heads.

-- More inquisitive – This teaching method encourages us to ask the question “why?” and to not settle with “I don’t know” as the answer.
+This teaching method encourages us to ask why and to not settle with “I don’t know” as the answer.
 As a result, we learn to ask the more important and impactful questions that spark discussion, discovery, and learning.

 What’s amazing about self-directed learning is that we can adopt it in our own lives.
-So how to become a self-directed learner?
+Now, how can you become a self-directed learner?

 1. Identify Learning Goals